h2oai/h2ogpt/blog/README.md

 ## Why Build an Open-Source LLM?

-Open-source Large Language Models (LLMs) are needed today for several reasons:
+Open-source LLMs are needed today for several reasons:
 1. **Innovation and Customization**: Open-source LLMs foster collaboration and innovation, enabling users to adapt models to their unique needs and drive advancements in AI and natural language processing.
 2. **Transparency and Skill Development**: Open-source LLMs provide transparency, helping users identify biases or limitations while serving as educational resources to develop skills and grow the AI community.
-3. **Competitive Landscape and Data Security**: Open-source LLMs promote competition in the AI industry and allow on-premise deployment, ensuring data privacy and security while leveraging the power of large language models.
+3. **Competitive Landscape and Data Security**: Open-source LLMs promote competition in the AI industry and allow on-premise deployment, ensuring data privacy and security.

 The main goal of building h2oGPT was to overcome limitations in existing models with non-permissive licenses or data restrictions for commercial use.
 We aimed to create a powerful LLM using fully permissive data and models, enabling broader access for businesses and commercial products without legal concerns, thus expanding access to cutting-edge AI while adhering to licensing requirements.